Staffwerke/vm-babysitter/README.md

 - Sets and internal cron task for scheduled backups
 - Verifies/applies QEMU patch for incremental backups
 - Checks backup chain consistency for each VM, being able to detect some issues and solve them
-- Creates new full backup chains when necessary
+- Creates new full backup chains when necessary (e.g. retention policy)
 - Updates the backup chain regularly, via internal cron task
 - Rebuilds/recovers backup chains automaticaly from many disaster scenarios, including a server crash
 - When backup chain gets broken, it can archive it for further restoration, or deletes it when becomes unusable